pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

 Now the entire `FeatureModelTests` test case will be run on the main, serial executor.

-Note that by using ``withMainSerialExecutor`` you are technically making your tests behave in a manner that is different from how they would run in production.
-However, many tests written on a day-to-day basis do not invole the full-blown vagaries of concurrency.
-Instead, tests often what to assertion that when some user action happens, an async unit of work is executed, and that causes some state to change.
+Note that by using `withMainSerialExecutor` you are technically making your tests behave in a manner that is different from how they would run in production.
+However, many tests written on a day-to-day basis do not invoke the full-blown vagaries of concurrency.
+Instead, tests often want to assert that when some user action happens, an async unit of work is executed, and that causes some state to change.
 Such tests should be written in a way that is 100% deterministic.

-If your code has truly complex asynchronous and concurrent operations, then it may be handy to write two sets of tests: one set that targets the main executor (using ``withMainSerialExecutor``) so that you can deterministically assert how the core system behaves, and then another set that targets the default, global executor.
+If your code has truly complex asynchronous and concurrent operations, then it may be handy to write two sets of tests: one set that targets the main executor (using `withMainSerialExecutor`) so that you can deterministically assert how the core system behaves, and then another set that targets the default, global executor.
 The latter tests will probably need to make weaker assertions due to non-determinism, but can still assert on some things.

 <div id="ActorIsolatedAndLockIsolated"></div>

 ## ActorIsolated and LockIsolated

-The ``ActorIsolated`` and ``LockIsolated`` types help wrap other values in an isolated context.
+The `ActorIsolated` and `LockIsolated` types help wrap other values in an isolated context.
-`ActorIsolated` wraps the value in an actor so that the only way to access and mutate the value is through an async/await interface. ``LockIsolated`` wraps the value in a class with a lock, which allows you to read and write the value with a synchronous interface.
+`ActorIsolated` wraps the value in an actor so that the only way to access and mutate the value is through an async/await interface. `LockIsolated` wraps the value in a class with a lock, which allows you to read and write the value with a synchronous interface.
 You should prefer to use [`ActorIsolated`][actor-isolated-docs] when you have access to an asynchronous context.

-For example, suppose you have a feature such that when a button is tapped you track some
+For example, suppose you have a feature such that when a button is tapped you track some analytics:
-analytics:

 ```swift
 struct AnalyticsClient {